 What Is Responsive Design?

-In its essence, responsive design is an approach to web design and development that ensures a website's content and layout adapt fluidly to various screen sizes and resolutions.
-Rather than creating separate versions of a website for each device, responsive design employs a single design that intelligently responds to the user's device, offering an optimal viewing experience.
+In essence, responsive design is an approach to web design and development that ensures that a page’s content and layout can be seamlessly adapted to different screen sizes and resolutions.
+Instead of creating separate versions of a page for each device, responsive design uses a single designed page that intelligently adapts to the user’s device, providing an optimal browsing experience.

 Responsive design isn't a recent innovation but rather an answer to the growing diversity of digital platforms.
 Initially popularized in the early 2010s, responsive design has since become a standard practice for web developers.